Pamela Payton-Wright: Life and work

+Payton-Wright graduated from Birmingham–Southern College in 1963, and from the Royal Academy of Dramatic Art, where she received the Special Medal and the Edmund Gray Prize for High Comedy.

-Payton-Wright appeared in numerous Broadway and Off-Broadway productions.
+Payton-Wright appeared in numerous Broadway and off-Broadway productions, notably receiving praise for her portrayal of Laura Wingfield in the 1976 production of The Glass Menagerie.

+She began her film career in 1972 as Rhonda on Corky.
 Following numerous film roles and television appearances, Payton-Wright joined the cast of the ABC soap opera, One Life to Live, in 1991, and was the first to play the role of sweet natured, but simple-minded Agatha "Addie" Cramer.
 She played this part recurringly on the show.
+She later joined the cast of Another World in 1979 in the role of Hazel Parker, a role she played for one year.

+Death

-She died on December 14, 2019 in Harmony, Pennsylvania, aged 78, from undisclosed causes.
+Payton-Wright died on December 14, 2019 at the McKinley Health Center in Brookville, Pennsylvania, aged 78.